webpack/webpack.js.org/content/configuration/output.md

 });
 ```

-`libraryTarget: "umd"` - This is a way for your library to work with all module definitions (and where aren't modules at all).
-It will work with CommonJS, amd AMD as global variable.
+`libraryTarget: "umd"` - This is a way for your library to work with all the module definitions (and where aren't modules at all).
+It will work with CommonJS, AMD and as global variable.
+You can check the [UMD Repository](https://github.com/umdjs/umd) to know more about it.

-Here to name your module you need the another property:
+In this case, you need the another property to name your module:

 ```javascript
 output: {